 In recent years many studies have used administrative data, because they are considered to be more accurate.
-For example, employer's records have been used to study annual earnings and hourly wages (Angrist and Krueger, 1999; Bound, Brown, Duncan, and Rodgers, 1994), union coverage (Barron, Berger, and Black, 1997), and unemployment spells (Mathiowetz and Duncan, 1988).
-Tax returns have been used in studies of wage and income (Code, 1992), unemployment benefits (Dibbs, Hale, Loverock, and Michaud, 1995), and asset ownership and interest income (Grondin and Michaud, 1994).
+For example, employer's records have been used to study annual earnings and hourly wages (Angrist and Krueger, 1999; Bound et al., 1994), union coverage (Barron et al., 1997), and unemployment spells (Mathiowetz and Duncan, 1988).
+Tax returns have been used in studies of wage and income (Code, 1992), unemployment benefits (Dibbs et al., 1995), and asset ownership and interest income (Grondin and Michaud, 1994).
 Cohen and Carlson (1994) study health care expenditures using medical records, and Johnson and Sanchez (1993) use these records to study health outcomes.
-Transcript data have been used to study years of schooling (Kane, Rouse and Staiger, 1999).
+Transcript data have been used to study years of schooling (Kane et al., 1999).
 Card et al. (2001) examine Medicaid coverage using Medicaid data.
 Bound et al. (2001) give a survey of studies that use administrative data.
 A problem with administrative records is that they usually contain only a small number of variables.
 We show that the marginal distribution of the latent true values from administrative records is sufficient to correct for measurement error in a survey sample.
-There have been earlier attempts to combine combine survey and administrative data to deal with the measurement error in survey data.
-In the 70's statistical matching of surveys and administrative files without common units was used to create synthetic data sets that contained the accurate data.
-Ridder and Moffitt (2003) survey this literature.
+There have been earlier attempts to combine survey and administrative data to deal with the measurement error in survey data.
+In the 1970s statistical matching of surveys and administrative files without common units was used to create synthetic datasets that contained the accurate data.
+Ridder and Moffitt (2007) survey this literature.
 This paper can be considered as a better approach to the use of accurate data from a secondary source to deal with measurement error.

-&lt;sup>1It is possible to apply the estimator developed in this paper with a level of dependence between the true value and the measurement error.
+1 It is possible to apply the estimator developed in this paper with a level of dependence between the true value and the measurement error.
 In that case prior knowledge must be used to set the degree of dependence.